Information for Authors

 You can also find the most recent version of "Notes for Authors" in issue 1 of the current volume.

 Particularly if English is not your first language, before submitting your manuscript you may wish to have it edited for language.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 Language editing does not guarantee that your manuscript will be accepted for publication.
-If you would like information about one such service please click here.
-There are other specialist language editing companies that offer similar services and you can also use any of these.
+There are specialist language editing companies that offer this service and you can find these easily by searching online.
 Authors are liable for all costs associated with such services.
-OUP offers pre-submission language editing through Oxford Language Editing, a service for researchers all over the world.
-Language editing, particularly if English is not your first language, can be used to ensure that the academic content of your paper is fully understood by the journal editors and reviewers.
-Visit www.oxfordlanguageediting.com to find out more about the freelance editors available and the different services offered.
 Please note that edited manuscripts will still need to undergo peer-review by the journal.

 COPYRIGHT AND PERMISSIONS